 Similarly, an alcoholic may be afraid of admitting to alcoholism.
-A teenager may fear punishment from his or her parents if they confess to drinking.
-Someone may be afraid to take time off to go to rehab in fear of losing their job.
+A teenager may fear punishment from his or her parents if they or confess to drinking.
+Someone may be afraid to take time off to go to rehab for fear of losing their job.

 Alcohol is not only psychologically addictive but physically addictive as well.
 With long-term and/or heavy drinking, it is probable that an alcoholic will exhibit withdrawal symptoms if they stop.
 These symptoms are very unpleasant and can be a powerful deterrent to committing to sobriety.

 - Mood swings